archatelain/code-for-eco-532/poly.md

 help graph
 ```

 I will let you read this at home.
-In the meantime, here are some examples.
+In the meantime, here are two examples.

 ```
+* Correlation Between Violence and Number of Injured People

+* Bar plot of Event Location Types

 ```

 > **Training Exercise**
 >
 > 1. How many incidents are recorded for France?
-> 2. What is the average number of incidents per year over the period?
-> 3. Which country had the most incidents?
+> 2. Which country had the most incidents? which region?
-> 4. What is the distribution of the type of incidents?
+> 3. What is the average number of incidents per year over the period?
-> 5. To what extent do people get injured?
-> 6. Plot the number of recorded incidents per year.
+> 4. Plot the number of recorded incidents per year.
-> 7. Plot the number of recorded incidents per year for the United States.
+> 5. Plot the number of recorded incidents per year for the United States.
-> 8. On average, how many people get injured depending on the type of incident?
-Make a barplot to summarize your results.
+> 6. Plot the number of recorded incidents per year for each country (Hint: use a loop!).
+> 7. How many injured people were there per country according to the database?
-> 9. Plot the distribution of the number of injured people in the database.
+> 8. Plot the distribution of the number of injured people (Hint: use the command "kdensity").
-> 10. Make a histogram of the number of incidents for the top-20 countries with the most incidents.
+> 9. Make a histogram of the number of incidents for the top-10 countries with the most incidents.

 ## III.
 Thinking About Data

-Formulating research questions and trying to find preliminary answers
+- What country characteristics could explain social unrest? (merge with socio-economic data for each country)

-- How does social unrest relate to the business cycle?
+- How does social unrest relate to the business cycle? (make them install a hp filter program)
-- How does social unrest relate to fiscal policies?
-- How does social unrest relate to a neighbouring country's social unrest episodes?

-Merge
-- merge with socio-economic data for each country

 --> To seriously answer these questions, you need to pay attention in your econometrics lecture!

 ## Conclusion

-## Other Useful Stata Commands

--

 ## Additional Material

-Coding in General
+**Coding in General**
 - http://web.stanford.edu/~gentzkow/research/CodeAndData.pdf
 - http://www.danielmsullivan.com/pages/tutorial_workflow_3bestpractice.html
 - 99,9% of the questions you're asking yourself have already been asked by someone on stackoverflow (www.stackoverflow.com).
 - Keeping track of different versions of your code may be cumbersome.
 Thankfully, very nice solutions exist and take half a day to get used to.
 Half a day against struggling for eternity... your choice! (www.github.com OR www.gitlab.com)

-Finding Data Sources
+**Finding Data Sources**
 - Réseau Quetelet (http://quetelet.progedo.fr/)
 - ICPSR (https://www.icpsr.umich.edu/icpsrweb/)
 - INSEE (https://www.insee.fr/)
 - Other options: social media, newspapers, congress records, e-commerce platforms, etc. But you'll have to work a bit harder to get those!

-Stata
+**Stata**
 - User manual (https://www.stata.com/manuals13/u.pdf)

-Common (slightly more advanced) programming languages
+**Common (slightly more advanced) programming languages**
 - Python (https://tanthiamhuat.files.wordpress.com/2018/04/pythondatasciencehandbook.pdf)
 - R (https://www.econometrics-with-r.org/)
-- Matlab